HartP97/ADAS_using_OpenVino/README.md

 - if you have OpenVino installed with root permision, in your terminal run "sudo -i"
 - Source the OpenVino environment by executing following on your terminal: "source /opt/intel/openvino/bin/setupvars.sh"
 - In your terminal change the directory to the repository folder that contains main.py
-- run it better executing "python3 main.py -m frozen_inference_graph.xml
+- run it better executing "python3 main.py"

 ### For Windows
 - clone or download the repository